Droggelbecher/bevy-fast-tilemap/README.md

 The whole map is rendered as a single quad and a custom shader cares for rendering the correct tiles at the correct position.

-Thus each map works with two textures: One with integer data type, constructed and maintained internally for storing for each tile position which tile index should be displayed there.
+Thus each map works with a material, constructed and maintained internally for storing for each tile position which tile index should be displayed there.
 And the other being a tile atlas that contains all the tiles.
 This one should be provided by you (see [assets/](assets/) for atlas examples).